alexandermishin13/bh1750-kmod/README.md

 ## Status

-The driver has been tested on "Raspberry PI 2" and "Orange PI PC".
+The driver has been tested on "Raspberry Pi 2", "Orange Pi PC" and "Orange Pi Zero" (sun8i-h2-plus-i2c0.dtbo is also needed).
 During testing, two sensors with addresses 0x23 and 0x5С were used simultaneously.